Quickstart: Create automated tasks, processes, and workflows with Azure Logic Apps - Visual Studio

 When you're done with your logic app, delete the resource group that contains your logic app and related resources.

 Sign in to the Azure portal with the same account used to create your logic app.

-On the main Azure menu, select Resource groups.
-Select your logic app's resource group, and select Overview.
+On the Azure portal menu, select Resource groups, or search for and select Resource groups from any page.
+Select your logic app's resource group.

-On the Overview page, choose Delete resource group.
-Enter the resource group name as confirmation, and choose Delete.
+On the Overview page, select Delete resource group.
+Enter the resource group name as confirmation, and select Delete.